johmes/reaktor-trainee-assignment-2023/README.md

 >Not require the user to manually refresh the view to see up-to-date information

 I made this app using NodeJs (Express), MongoDB as database and React for client side.
+It runs on Windows and should run on Linux and Mac OS without a too, but I haven't tested though.

 You can find the app hosted in https://reaktor-trainee-assignment.herokuapp.com/

+## Get started
+Download these packages with `yarn` in root and the postinstall script will install all the necessary packages for /frontend and /backend

+## Packages to install
+Frontend
+- axios
+- react >= 18
+- react-dom >= 18
+- react-scripts
+- socket.io-client
+- web-vitals

+Backend
+- axios
+- errorhandler
+- express
+- body-parser
+- cors
+- dotenv
+- express-async-handler
+- fast-xml-parser
+- http
+- mongoose
+- socket.io
+- underscore

 ## Run locally
 To install required dependencies and start server run